derekjgriffith/MORTICIA/README.md

 # MORTICIA
-Note : MORTICIA is in the very early stages of development.
+Note : ``MORTICIA`` is in the very early stages of development.
 The following description is based on the desired result.
 ## Introduction
-MORTICIA is Monte-carlo Optical Rendering for Theatre Investigations of Capability under the Influence of the Atmosphere, an open-source optical remote sensing and surveillance modelling framework written mainly in Python.
+``MORTICIA`` is Monte-carlo Optical Rendering for Theatre Investigations of Capability under the Influence of the Atmosphere, an open-source optical remote sensing and surveillance modelling framework written mainly in Python.

-  The theatre of operations is a geographical region defined by a polygon in which an optical surveillance system or systems are deployed or to be deployed.
+  The theatre of operations is a geographical region defined by a polygon in which an optical remote sensing or surveillance system are deployed or to be deployed.
 Besides the engineering characteristics of the optical remote sensing or surveillance system, the atmosphere plays a key role in determining system effectiveness.
 In the case of a surveillance system, effectiveness may be quantified in terms of the range at which targets can be Detected, Recognised or Identified (DRI)

-  Some of the key capabilities of MORTICIA are:
+  Some of the key capabilities of ``MORTICIA`` are:

  + Physically accurate rendering of targets of interest in atmospheric conditions that are statistically representative of the theatre of operations.